Boral improves the flexibility and accuracy of their volumetric reporting with Birdi

 Challenge

-Boral is an international construction materials company headquartered in Sydney Australia.
-They have over 12,000 employees across 550 operating sites and 150 distribution and administration sites in 13 countries.
+Boral is a construction materials company headquartered in Sydney, Australia, with operating sites and distribution and administration sites across 13 countries.

 Solution